-The principal activity of CWC Communications Limited (the "company") during the year was to provide licenses for the Cable & Wireless Communications Group (the "group") brands, and to provide brand services to the group.
+The principal activity of CWC Communications Limited (the "company") during the year was to provide licenses for the Cable & Wireless Communications Group (the "CWC Group") brands, and to provide brand services to the CWC Group.

+The company's immediate parent undertaking is Sable Holding Limited.
 The company is a wholly owned subsidiary undertaking of Cable & Wireless Communications Limited ("CWC"), which is itself a wholly owned subsidiary of Liberty Latin America Limited ("LLA"), an international provider of fixed, mobile and subsea telecommunications services.